somiljain7/INTRODUCTION-TO-NLP/more.md

 ## ATTENTION MASK
 The attention mask is a binary tensor indicating the position of the padded indices so that the model does not attend to them.
 For the BertTokenizer , 1 indicates a value that should be attended to, while 0 indicates a padded value.

+## Multi-head attention
+and gives the Transformer greater power to encode multiple relationships and nuances for each word.
+To understand exactly how the data is processed internally, let's walk through the working of the Attention module while we are training the Transformer to solve a translation problem.